Home » English Grammar » Past Perfect Continuous Tense, Examples, Formula,...

 • It is also known as the past perfect progressive tense since it relates to an action that continued until a specific point in the past.

-Present Perfect Continuous Tense, Examples, Formula, Sentences, Exercises, Rules
+Read Present Perfect Continuous Tense, Examples, Formula, Sentences, Exercises, Rules

 Past Perfect Continuous Tense Formula

-The past perfect continuous tense can be formed by using the formula given below.
+This tense can be formed by using the formula given below.

 Subject + had + been + present participle (verb+ing) + since/for (if needed) + the rest of the sentence.

 However, there are other things to be aware of.
 You should also learn how sentences are constructed using the past tense of verbs when the verbs are positive, negative, interrogative, and negative interrogative.
-This article will teach you the past perfect continuous tense in a precise and simple manner.
+This article will teach you the tense in a precise and simple manner.
 After that, you will be given a question to answer to test your understanding of this tense.

-Future Perfect Continuous Tense, Examples, Formula, Rules, Exercises, Structure
+Read Future Perfect Continuous Tense, Examples, Formula, Rules, Exercises, Structure

 Past Perfect Continuous Tense Structure